bdcbqa314159/reading_books/TimeLine.md

 - Calcul stochastique et modèles de diffusions by Francis Comets and Thierry Meyre
 - Introduction à la géométrie différentielle by Vincent Guedj
 - Discrete Models of Financial Markets by M. Capiński and E. Kopp
+- Financial Calculus - An introduction to derivative pricing by M. Baxter and A. Rennie